 - warts that can appear in the mouth or throat after contracting the virus through oral sex

 - warts that can sometimes feel painful, itchy, burning, or may bleed

 The HPV type that causes genital warts does not cause cancer or any serious health complications.

 However, other types of HPV can cause cancer if left untreated.
-According to the CDC, there are differences in rates of HPV-related cancers across different races and ethnicities:
+According to the

 - Anal and rectal cancers are higher in Black males compared with white males.

 - Throat cancers are lower in Black and Hispanic males than in white and non-Hispanic males.